Rubber hex dumbbells are the best DBs for your home or garage gym. Here is a full breakdown of the top DBs for working out at home.

 💪 Protect your floor.
 While I don’t recommend wholesale dropping dumbbells from shoulder-height to prove this point, rubber-encased dumbbells are less likely to damage your floor during accidental drops.

 💪 Thicker, contoured handles.
 I’m not wild about thin, flat bars.
 I have long, E.T.ish fingers, so a thicker handle is something I will always jump on.
+Most regular dumbbells and adjustable dumbbells have thin chrome or steel handles.
 Rubber hex dumbbells are typically built with thicker, contoured handles that fit naturally (and more securely) in my palms.

 Okay, okay, I will stop, otherwise I will go on and on about why I love these kinds of dumbbells.